Dilated eye exams & retinopathy screening for patients with diabetes

 Generally, people with diabetes should have a dilated eye exam once a year to screen for diabetic retinopathy and other possible issues, according to the ADA (American Diabetes Association).

-Type 1 Diabetes | People with Type 1 diabetes should get an eye exam within 5 years of their initial diagnosis. |
+People with Type 1 diabetes should have a dilated comprehensive eye exam within 5 years of diagnosis.

-Type 2 Diabetes | People with Type 2 diabetes need a dilated eye exam as soon as possible after diagnosis.
-Because Type 2 diabetes develops slowly, so by the time you are diagnosed you could already be in the early stages of retinopathy. |
+People with Type 2 diabetes need a dilated eye exam as soon as possible after diagnosis.
+Because Type 2 diabetes develops slowly, by the time you’ve been diagnosed you could already have retinopathy.

-Pregnant woman with Diabetes | should get an eye exam in the first trimester, with follow-up exams during pregnancy and the postpartum period as recommended by their optometrist. |
+Should have a dilated eye exam in the first trimester, and follow-up eye exams throughout the pregnancy and postpartum period as recommended by their eye doctor.

 Do I need an optometrist or an ophthalmologist for a diabetic eye exam?